hppr-dev/stoke-auth/README.md

     - migrate       -- Migrate the configured database and exit
     - validate      -- Validate and print configuration and exit
-    - hash-password -- Hash a password for use in a dbinit file If SUBCOMMAND is ommited, the database is migrated and the server is run
+    - hash-password -- Hash a password for use in a dbinit file If SUBCOMMAND is omitted, the database is migrated and the server is run
 ```

 # Use cases